Emmanuel-Omopariola/Emmanuel-Omopariola/README.md

 <h1 align="center">
-    Hi There! 👋 I'm Emmanuel!, a cybersecurity Analyst  🥷🏻
+    Hi There! 👋 I'm Emmanuel!, a cybersecurity student  🥷🏻
 </h1>

  .🔭 Lover of open source contributions and networking.